-12. What certificate(s) must an Appropriate Actuary hold in relation to a firm carrying out withprofits business?
+12. Under the changes introduced following the 2014 Life PC consultation as announced on 08 August 2014, what certificate(s) must an Appropriate Actuary hold in relation to a firm carrying out with-profits business?

-The table below summarises the certificates that must be held under the PC Scheme
+The table below summarises the certificates that must be held under the PC Scheme effective 1 September 2014 and subject to the transition arrangements noted in FAQ D11.

-Chief Actuary (Life, Non-Directive) WPA
+AFH/RA WPA

 Non with-profits business only Yes No

 Both non and with-profits business Yes Yes

 With-profits business only Yes Yes

-^{} because the Appropriate Actuary de facto acts as both the Small Insurer Chief Actuary and the WPA.
+^{} because the Appropriate Actuary de facto acts as both the AFH and the WPA.